SolaceLabs/logstash-input-solace/README.md

-# Logstash Input Plugin to Solace
+# Logstash Input Plugin for Solace

 A plugin for reading any data off a Solace PubSub+ event broker and injecting into Logstash.
 Logstash can then be configured to push the data into Elaxtic or any other number of destination, including many monitoring databases and other message broker technologies.